awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-sqlserver.md

 ### sqlcmd<a name="ssl-certificate-rotation-sqlserver.determining-client.sqlcmd"></a>

-The following example with the `sqlcmd` client shows how to check a script's MySQL connection to determine whether successful connections require a valid certificate\.
+The following example with the `sqlcmd` client shows how to check a script's SQL Server connection to determine whether successful connections require a valid certificate\.
 For more information, see [Connecting with sqlcmd](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/connecting-with-sqlcmd?view=sql-server-ver15) in the Microsoft SQL Server documentation\.

 When using `sqlcmd`, an SSL connection requires verification against the server certificate if you use the `-N` command argument to encrypt connections, as in the following example\.